ClubSport now offers hot yoga!

 3. Alleviate Arthritis

-Arthritis is definitely not fun, definitely painful and definitely scared of hot yoga.
+Arthritis is not fun, definitely painful and definitely scared of hot yoga.
 The combination of heat, moving, twisting and extending and compressing of every joint can help alleviate arthritis after only a few classes.
 If you stick with the program, there’s a good chance you’ll experience continued relief.

 4. Shed Those Unwanted Pounds